PEAC

 IMSS Music

-The Department of Education’s School of Instrumental Music services over 400 primary and secondary Western Australian Government schools and at Victoria Park talented music students from Years 3 to 6 are offered Clarinet, Classical Guitar, Brass and Flute as an option to develop and hone their music skills
+At Victoria Park Primary School, talented music students from Years 3 to 6 are offered the opportunity to learn Clarinet, Classical Guitar, Brass and Flute as an option to develop and hone their music skills.